Developer(s) – Intelligent Systems

 PEGI – 12

-Marking the directorial debut of Paul Patraschu with the assistance of Nintendo veteran Hitoshi Yamagami, Codename S.T.E.A.M was released on the 3DS in early 2015, where it was met with mixed to positive reviews, and only managing to sell around 1800 copies in it’s first week.
-From what I understand, Nintendo were looking to combine tropes of both Japanese and western gaming with this title, but in my opinion, it fell way too short of it’s intended degree of success.
+Marking the directorial debut of Paul Patraschu with the assistance of Nintendo veteran Hitoshi Yamagami, Codename S.T.E.A.M was released on the 3DS in early 2015, where it was met with mixed to positive reviews and only managing to sell around 1800 copies in its first week.
+From what I understand, Nintendo was looking to combine tropes of both Japanese and western gaming with this title, but in my opinion, it fell way too short of it’s intended degree of success.

 Graphics – 7/10